|

 The guideline also recommends that people with COPD are given a long-acting bronchodilator inhaler, if needed.

-In addition to a long-acting bronchodilator, the guideline also recommends that you are considered for inhaled corticosteroids, if: you have poor lung function; and have had two or more exacerbations/chest infections in a year, which meant you had to take antibiotics or oral steroids.
+In addition to a long-acting bronchodilator, the guideline also recommends that you are considered for inhaled corticosteroids, if: you have poor lung function; and have had two or more exacerbations/chest infections in a year, which meant you had to take oral steroids or antibiotics.
 (An exacerbation is a time when your symptoms suddenly get much worse.)

-Your doctor should try out different treatments to see which one suits you the best and has fewest side effects.
+Your doctor should try out different treatments to see which one suits you the best and has fewest side-effects.
 Your doctor will see how well your treatment is working by assessing whether your symptoms are getting better or worse.
-She/he may also ask you what activities you can do now that you couldn’t before, how well you can exercise and how well your lungs are working.
+They may also ask you what activities you can do now that you couldn’t before and how well you can exercise to see how well your lungs are working.

-If your doctor thinks that your treatment is not working, she/he may change it.
+If your doctor thinks that your treatment is not working, they may change it.

-When your doctor gives you your medication, she/he may call it by a different name to those listed in the table above.
-Medicines can have several names and inhaled medication can also come in different colour inhalers.
+When your doctor gives you your medication, they may call it by a different name to those listed in the table above.
+Medicines can have several names and inhaled medication can also come in different coloured inhalers.
 Always ask if you are unsure.

 You may want to ask your doctor or nurse some of the following questions: